;

 Marine Fasteners vs. Regular Fasteners

-Corrosion resistance is the most significant difference between marine fasteners and their traditional counterparts.
+Corrosion resistance is the most significant difference between marine-grade fasteners and their traditional counterparts.
 Because your vessel encounters water frequently, the fasteners must be able to withstand the force and abrasion of the water.
 These pieces can build rust without suitable materials and inhibit your boat's ability to perform.
 Some materials offer more corrosion resistance than others, and your specific applications determine the most suitable material.

 graphic explaining that fresh water presents fewer problems for marine fasteners on boats, whereas salt water can cause more wear and tear on marine hardware.